nesar/watercolor/README.md

     Number of available haloes selected:  20
     Loaded 2612 particles from 27 galaxies in 20 haloes
     Number of galaxies: 27
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes
-    Number of available haloes in the catalog:  43087 Number of available haloes selected:  20
-    Loaded 2612 particles from 27 galaxies in 20 haloes

 #### The single-line command provides the SEDs and magnitudes from LSST, SPHEREx and COSMOS filters